conjurer-rich/fast-flow-flywheel/pages/engagements/full-flywheel-rotation.md

 ![Flywheel Kickstarter](/assets/images/flywheel-kickstarter.png){: .align-center width="30%"}

 A Full Rotation of the Flywheel is a high-impact starting point for organizations ready to evolve how they structure teams and services around flow.
-In this initial engagement, we guide your leaders and teams through the first full rotation of the Fast Flow Flywheel,from sensing to decision-making to strategic alignment and roadmap creation.
+In this initial engagement, we guide your leaders and teams through the first full rotation of the Fast Flow Flywheel™️,from sensing to decision-making to strategic alignment and roadmap creation.

 This is not a one-time fix.
 It’s the first turn in a repeatable, value-driving rhythm.